counterfactual/monorepo/packages/cf.js/API_REFERENCE.md

     - Amount of the asset deposited by the counterparty
 - `timeout: BigNumber`
     - Number of blocks until a submitted state for this app is considered finalized
-- `installState: AppInstanceInstallState`
-    - State of this app instance's installation

 ### Data Type: `BlockchainAsset`
 - `assetType: number`